PRG-Mbox-Git/Profiles/Designer 4v.md

 | 122 | 21 | Output 1 Shutter | Optional |
 | | **143**  | **TOTAL DMX CHANNELS** |

+>**Notes:**
-Note: Additional Output Masters may be added.
+* Additional Output Masters may be added.
 Each Output Master may have different options enabled - effects, camera, geometry, keystone, shutter.
-Note: A maximum of four (4) Output Masters will fit on the first universe.
+* A maximum of four (4) Output Masters will fit on the first universe.
 If more than four are required, additional universes must be patched.
 Output Masters 5-9 would be on the second universe, and would move the Layers up to the next consecutive universe.
 Adding more Output Masters beyond 9 would move the Layers up again, and so on...

 ###Output Master 5-8
 *Universe Offset +1*